-For all my nearly 20 years in the Security Operations field being a “SOC Analyst”, building SOCs, evolving SOCs and everything in between, I’ve been calling my team members by the wrong title.
+For all my nearly 20 years in the Security Operations field being a “SOC Analyst”, building and helping with SOC design, evolving SOCs and everything in between, I’ve been calling my team members by the wrong title.
 Worse yet, none of my colleagues ever corrected me, mostly because they didn’t know.
 Hard to believe, but I suspect it’s because we all never really thought much about what the “SOC Analyst” really does for a living.

 The word “analyst” means a person who conducts an analysis.
 “Analysis” has its roots in the Greek word “analyein” which translates “to break up”.
 This implies breaking the problem into pieces.

 “SOC Analysts” typically come into work at the start of their long shifts and sit down in front of a console to look at alerts of some kind.
 These alerts have data points from a single security product telemetry like an IDS sensor.
 These alerts do not usually have enough information alone to make a decision on whether they are dealing with a security incident or threat.

 The “SOC Analyst” would then want to know more information so they go collect data points from other sources to piece together (combine corroborating pieces of evidence) to form an as complete a picture as possible regarding what is going on in their environment, and what is the likelihood it is malicious.

 Now it's decision time.
 Does the picture paint a portrait of something nefarious going on and we need to get Security Incident Responders engaged or is it just a misconfigured company application running amok and should they need to notify a server admin?

 The decision is made and it’s on to the next alert.
 Wash, rinse, repeat for the next 11+ hours.